Asking for support

 What are reproduction steps?

-Reproduction steps is a clear as-short-as-possible description of steps we should take in order to reproduce the issue on our end.
-We realize that sometimes it might be hard for you to send that over, but believe us when we say this is the fastest way to get the fix for your issue.
+Reproduction steps is a clear and as-short-as-possible description of steps we should take in order to reproduce the issue on our end.

-Below you will find a good bug report that would allow us to act on it immediately.
+Below you will find some examples of good support requests that would allow us to act on them immediately.

 Issue